mebusy/notes/dev_notes/note_18.06_2.md

     1    6
 ```

 A,Λ,B are all similar matrices.
 They all have something in common.
-And that is they have the same eigenvalues.
+And that is they have the same eigenvalues.  ( and same number of eigenvectors. )

 proof: